2018 Yale Bulldogs football team

 The 2018 Yale Bulldogs football team represented Yale University in the 2018 NCAA Division I FCS football season.
 The season marked the Bulldogs's 146th overall season.
 The team played its home games at Yale Bowl in New Haven, Connecticut and were led by seventh-year head coach Tony Reno.
 They were members of the Ivy League.
 They finished the season 5–5 overall and 3–4 in Ivy League play to place in three-way tie for fourth.
 Yale averaged 7,657 fans per game.

-Previous season

-The Bulldogs finished the 2017 season 9–1, 6–1 in Ivy League play to become Ivy League champions for the first time since 2006 (when they shared the title) and to earn their first sole league title since 1980.